Church: St. Hedwig's Dinner (Feb-1952)

 Re: Church: St. Hedwig's Dinner (Feb-1952)

-Contact: Doug Walsdorf
+Transcriber: Doug Walsdorf

 I can attest that Mary Szatalowicz and Francie Szatalowicz (Mrss.
 Szatalowicz and Cukla, respectively) were terrific cooks!

 © Every submission is protected by the Digital Millennium Copyright Act of 1998.